Luxury real estate is one of the most coveted real estate niches, and one of the most profitable. But how do you join it? And is it worth the effort?

 - It must be exclusive – A significant factor behind the appeal of luxury real estate is status.
 We humans put a huge amount of value on rarity and things that are difficult to obtain.
 And while it may be taboo to describe a property as exclusive in property descriptions on MLS, it doesn’t change reality.
 Luxury real estate isn’t easily attainable by the average home buyer.
 Usually, luxury real estate exclusivity is due to its high price tags, but it could also be that the property isn’t publicly listed, and is only offered to a small, exclusive circle of individuals.

-- It allows a luxurious lifestyle - Unlike traditional real estate, luxury real estate isn't built just to cover the basic need of shelter.
-Sure, they do a tremendously good job of meeting those needs.
-But at their most basic level, they satisfy indulgent wants and serve as status symbols.
-They allow their owners to live a luxurious lifestyle that most people can only dream of, and very few can attain.
+- It allows a luxurious lifestyle – Unlike traditional real estate, luxury real estate isn’t built to cover modest lifestyles.
+Instead, luxury properties satisfy personal interests and indulgent wants.
+They allow their owners to live a luxurious lifestyle that most people can only dream of.

 Major Challenges Of Being A Luxury Real Estate Agent